- Protecting land for all and always

-A great responsibility rests on our shoulders.
 Not only should all people have access to land and food, all people should feel like they belong.
 What does that look like?
 Creating trails that are wide and graded for people of all abilities; clarifying Indigenous rights to gather, forage, and celebrate; growing and distributing food for people experiencing hunger; and expanding land ownership for people who have been historically marginalized and oppressed.

 Get help with conserved land